 Portageville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Portageville is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Portageville who work in sales jobs (11.88%), food service (11.40%), and office and administrative support (10.13%).

-Portageville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Portageville doesn't have a public transportation system that people use for their commute.

 The per capita income in Portageville in 2022 was $27,524, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,096 for a family of four.
 However, Portageville contains both very wealthy and poor people as well.